 Fake or Duplicate Stores

-These websites masquerade as legitimate companies with fake logos, layouts, and product descriptions to produce a convincing online presence, enough to deceive shoppers.
+Fake or duplicate stores are websites that masquerade as legitimate companies with fake logos, layouts, and product descriptions to produce a convincing online presence, enough to deceive shoppers.
 Under the cover of anonymity, you, as a consumer, are likely to buy a product believing it’s from a well-known brand when, in fact, you’re purchasing a fake product or worse – nothing at all.

 Bait-and-Switch Tactics